dancingfrog/sveltr/README.md

 it might be useful to view this effort as a critical health and safety issue.
-Can we find information and quantitative data about quality of life and disposition, not as an effect of using technology or high-speed internet, but as passive benefit for those who live in technological corridors when compared to those who do not.
+Can we find information and quantitative data about quality of life and disposition, not as an effect of using technology or high-speed internet, but as a passive benefit for those who live in technological corridors when compared to those who do not.
 I know similar studies have been done around questions about the quality of life for those who have direct access to green spaces and open nature, but what about people who